ThePrimeagen/web3-smart-contracts/lessons/3_2_the-game-start-contract.md

 ### Design
 * We want to be able to generate random Hereos.
 * The user gets to put in their class of hereo on generation
-  * Class will not influence stats created, therefore getting an epic hero will be hard, chance wise.
   * classes: Mage, Healer, Barbarian
+  * Class will not influence stats created, therefore getting an epic hero will be hard.
+* I want to be paid...
+0.05 eth per hero!
 * stats are randomly generated
   * stats are strength, health, intellect, magic, dexterity
   * A scale of 1 - 18
-  * There can only be _up to_ one 18, one 17, etc etc
-* We need a website to generate them from and display your collection.
-* We probably don't want these to be fungable...
-BUT we will not have time to implement ERC721, nor VRF
+  * The stats are randomly picked and randomly determined there amplitude according to the following:
+    * Stat 1 can max at 18
+    * Stat 2 can max at 17
+    * Stat 3 can max at 16
+    * ...
+* You could imagine these being an NFT
+  * They are non divisable

 #### WE WILL TEST TOO
 Its important to get into the habbit.